 At Takeda, we know that what we do now is critical for creating a sustainable future – a future that allows us to continue to bring life-transforming treatments to patients around the world.
 It’s our duty to innovate responsibly and to act urgently to reduce our own environmental footprint.
 Pressure on environmental health, including degrading air quality, increasing scarcity of clean water and other natural resources, waning biodiversity and impacts of climate change, is an increasing threat to human health and our way of life.

-That’s why environmental stewardship and resource conservation is central to our business operations and practices.
+That’s why environmental stewardship and natural resource conservation is central to our business operations and practices.
 In the areas of water, waste, product stewardship and climate change, Takeda takes a bold approach.
-One milestone we achieved earlier this year was reaching carbon neutrality in our value chain for fiscal year 2019 as a result of internal energy conservation measures, investment in verified carbon offsets and finding innovative solutions at our facilities, including our Los Angeles (L.A.) manufacturing site.
-Here, we’ve been busy pursuing different forms of green energy, or energy generated by natural resources such as sunlight, wind or water.
+One milestone we achieved was reaching carbon neutrality in our value chain for fiscal year 2019 as a result of internal energy conservation measures, investment in verified carbon offsets and finding innovative solutions at our facilities, including our Los Angeles (L.A.) manufacturing site.
+Here, we’ve been busy pursuing different forms of renewable energy.

-We began the effort last year by installing more than 1,500 solar panels on our parking lot structure.
+We began the effort in 2021 by installing more than 1,500 solar photovoltaic panels on our parking lot structure.
 The system has an installed a capacity of 578kW and can generate about one MWh of green electricity — or enough to power 700 U.S. homes for a year on average.

 Takeda’s L.A. manufacturing facility, which has been operational for the last 65 years, is the largest plasma fractionation site in the network, supporting the manufacturing of plasma-derived therapies for the treatment of rare, chronic and genetic diseases, such as Primary Immunodeficiency (PI), Hemophilia and Hereditary Angioedema (HAE), to name a few.